meilisearch/documentation/guides/introduction/quick_start_guide.md

 ::: tab Source

-MeiliSearch is made in `Rust`.
-Therefore the Rust toolchain must [be installed](https://www.rust-lang.org/tools/install) to compile the project.
+MeiliSearch is written in `Rust`.
+To compile it, [installing the Rust toolchain](https://www.rust-lang.org/tools/install) is required.

-If you have the Rust toolchain already installed, you need to clone the repository and go to the cloned directory.
+If the Rust toolchain is already installed, on your local system, clone the repository and change it to your working directory.

 ```bash
 $ git clone https://github.com/meilisearch/MeiliSearch
 $ cd MeiliSearch
 ```

-Inside the folder, compile MeiliSearch.
+In the cloned repository, compile MeiliSearch.

 ```bash
 # Update the rust toolchain to the latest version